 “What if there was a program designed to work with students who have spectrum issues, social/communication challenges and possibly learning difficulties?”

-“What if the therapists and staff truly understood this population and had the passion and dedication to individualize each girl’s program to meet their unique needs?”“What if this program provided a community of students who understood each other and formed close and long lasting friendships?”
+“What if the therapists and staff truly understood this population and had the passion and dedication to individualize each student’s program to meet their unique needs?”“What if this program provided a community of students who understood each other and formed close and long lasting friendships?”
 After looking for a program like this already available for these students, it became clear that none existed.
-This became the driving force behind the development of Maple Lake Academy.
-The Girls School at Maple Lake Academy opened in July of 2005 and the Boys School followed in June of 2011.
+This became the driving force behind the development of Maple Lake Academy and the school opened in July of 2005.
 This journey of growth and development has been nothing short of wonderful.
 It has been and continues to be a passionate work that is extremely fulfilling as we watch our students and their families blossom in success!

 Mission & Philosophy